open-innovations/leeds-2023/docs/_project/workforce-diversity.md

 ready to share our data.
 Our goal is to publish data about both the paid staff and volunteers every three months.

-Once we've done this our workforce diversity figures will appear on the Leeds Diversity Dashboard.
+Once we've done this our workforce diversity figures will appear on the [Diversity Dashboard][DASHBOARD].

+This work builds on the [Diversity Dashboard Open Innovations project][OI-DIVERSITY-HUB] which helped the Leeds Anchor Organisations publish and visualise their workforce diversity data.
+We are leveraging this - by publishing a relatively small amount of our data, we get a great benefit in transparency, discoverability and benchmarking.

+The data will be published to [Data Mill North][DATAMILLNORTH].

 <style>
   iframe {